Bureau

 Example: in January 2023, Shadel started writing the Future of Travel series for Condé Nast Traveler, a regular feature taking a balanced look at the bold ideas and powerful forces reshaping the world around us and how we move through it.
 Since launching the column, they've covered everything from hotels in space and ChatGPT's launch to dating apps' travel features and the growing carbon impacts of commercial aviation.
 Shadel has spoken about their work in the column at Condé Nast's 2023 Points of View event in New York City and the inaugural Points of View UK event in London in 2024.

-You: have compelling stories but need help making them work across platforms — from long-form web experiences to interface microcopy.
+You: have compelling stories but need help making them work across platforms — from long-form web experiences to interface microcopy to maybe even exhibition-like IRL experiences.
 You know every word needs to earn its place.
 Who can bridge that gap between narrative and usability?

-JD: draws on their experience as both a content strategist for Webby Award-winning apps and a long-form journalist to make digital experiences feel more human.
+JD: draws on their experience as both a content strategist for Webby Award-winning apps and a long-form journalist to make digital experiences feel more human and environmental experiences feel plugged-in.
 Their philosophy?
 Format follows medium — what works for an immersive website won't fly in an enterprise app where every word creates friction.
-They particularly enjoy collaborating with UX designers who value voice.
+They particularly enjoy collaborating with designers who value voice.

 Example: Shadel led UX copywriting for Good Measures, the first comprehensive transparency tool for fashion brands, launched by Good On You x FARFETCH in 2022.
 Now used by leading luxury and independent brands, the SaaS tool required both clear interface copy and compelling messaging, which earned coverage from Vogue Business to The Business of Fashion.